minigeek-youtube/Whac-A-Mole-AI/README.md

 5. Double-click on !["Whac A Mole Ai.py](hit.png)
 6. At the top, press on run, then "Run Module" (F5).

-Comment in this video your Ai's high-score.
+Comment down below your Ai's high-score.
 Mine is 3150.
 Enjoy